-Passed in 2013, the Strategic Transportation Investments law (STI) allows NCDOT to use its funding more efficiently and effectively to enhance the state's infrastructure, while supporting economic growth, job creation and a higher quality of life.
+Passed in 2013, the Strategic Transportation Investments law allows the N.C.
+Department of Transportation to use its funding more efficiently and effectively to enhance the state's infrastructure, while supporting economic growth, job creation and a higher quality of life.
 This process encourages thinking from a statewide and regional perspective while also providing flexibility to address local needs.

 Strategic Mobility Formula

 The Strategic Mobility Formula allows NCDOT to more efficiently invest its transportation dollars by using a data-driven scoring process along with local input.

 For example, the 2016-2025 State Transportation Improvement Plan includes an additional 478 highway projects and is expected to support about 300,000 jobs.
 That's 300 more projects (a 273 percent increase) and 126,000 more jobs (a 172 percent increase) than what the old funding formula, which distributed money equally across the state, would have allowed.